Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Sharper estimate under extra assumptions

+where the last inequality follows from the fact that $K_C - (L|_C - iM|_C)$ is pseudo-effective.
 When $i \ge i_0$, $V_{1, i}$ induces a map on $C$ of degree at least three.
 Otherwise, the map $\phi_{|L-iM|}$ induced by the linear system $|L-iM|$ would factor through a degree two map from $V$, and $a$ would factor through $\phi_{|L-iM|}$, which is a contradiction.
 Let

 be the morphism induced by the movable part of $V_{1, i}$.
 Then $\deg \phi_i \ge 3$.
 Since $\phi_i$ factor through the normalization of $C'_i$, we may assume that the curve $C'_i$ is normal, hence smooth.
 Then